 TikTok crosses the 2-billion-user mark

 The video-sharing app TikTok is continually gaining in popularity.
-At the end of April 2020, it broke the sonic barrier with a total of 2 billion downloads.
-Only the Facebook app, Facebook Messenger, WhatsApp and Instagram have surpassed this mark in the social media segment.
-In June 2020, TikTok had 87 million downloads, making it the world’s most frequently downloaded mobile phone program from the app store.
-In Germany alone, the number of users today is believed to be far over 9 million.
+In 2022, it broke the sonic barrier with a total of one billion active monthly users worldwide, according to Statista (German).
+Only the Facebook app, WhatsApp, YouTube, WeChat and Instagram have surpassed this mark in the social media segment.
+In Germany alone, the number of users has grown to roughly 20 million today.
+Back in June 2020, TikTok had 87 million downloads, making it the world’s most frequently downloaded mobile phone program from the app store.

 In some respects, TikTok is comparable to Instagram.
 With the app, users can view clips from other users, record and edit short clips themselves, and add special effects and filters to the clips.
 However, unlike Instagram, TikTok is only designed for use on mobile devices, is limited to videos, and functions differently than Instagram.
 Artificial intelligence runs in the background collecting recommendations, based on the content the user is watching.
 It is rather the case that the user follows content and not people.
 Predefined ad formats are being tested in some countries, but not yet in Germany.